Toggle menu

 Email (opens new window)

-The Planning (Scotland) Act 2019 requires Glasgow City Council to prepare a Forestry and Woodland Strategy.
-The Draft Forestry and Woodland Strategy directs tree planting to the most appropriate locations where there are opportunities to contribute towards mitigating climate change and increasing biodiversity, while also providing multiple benefits such as improving amenity and green networks, increasing carbon capture, and contributing to water management.
+In June 2024 the Council approved its first Forestry and Woodland Strategy.
+Preparing the strategy is a requirement of The Planning (Scotland) Act 2019.
+The strategy directs tree planting to the most appropriate locations where there are opportunities to contribute towards mitigating climate change and increasing biodiversity, while also providing multiple benefits such as improving amenity and green networks, increasing carbon capture, and contributing to water management.

 Aims and Objectives

-The Draft Forestry and Woodland Strategy sets out:
+The Forestry and Woodland Strategy sets out:

 • A 10 year Vision for the city to have increased canopy cover, providing multiple benefits to residents and visitors; and